04/12/09

 To make the sauce, put the egg yolks and lemon juice in a saucepan over low heat.
 Whisk continuously adding the butter cube by cube until the sauce is thick.
 Be careful not to overheat or else the eggs will scramble.
 Season.

-Daniel Dorado Gaviria said:
+Daniel Dorado Gaviria says:

 Hi Megan!…I follow the link in your flikr profile and I found this blog..It´s Just exquisite..a very good job…congrats!!